 It looked pretty similar to his famous buzzer-beater against the Cavs back in 1989 that bounced them out of the playoffs, which is the reason this buzzer-beater got named “The Shot III.”
 MJ talked about the play and reminisced on his original buzzer-beater versus the Cavs:

-Jordan just calmly pumped his fist as he got mobbed by his teammates, exactly like in 1989.
+Jordan just calmly pumped his fist as he got mobbed by his teammates, precisely like in 1989.
 It was a classic MJ moment, proving that even at 38-years old, he is still the unquestionable go-to guy in the clutch.
-Just another of many reasons so many people consider him to be the GOAT.
+That is just another of numerous reasons why so many people consider him the GOAT.